-MGIE has given their appointed investment managers investment restrictions in relation to particular products or activities for all equities and fixed income portfolio.
+MGIE has given their appointed investment managers restrictions in relation to particular products or activities for all equities and fixed income portfolios.
 Mercer is also a signatory of the Principles of Responsible Investment and engages with the UN Compact.

-The Trustees have not currently set any additional investment restrictions but may do so in the future.
+The Trustee has not set any additional investment restrictions but may consider this in future.

-10. Trustees' Policies with Respect to Arrangements With, and Evaluation of the Performance and Remuneration of, Asset Managers and Portfolio Turnover Costs
+10. Trustee's Policies with Respect to Arrangements With, and Evaluation of the Performance and Remuneration of, Asset Managers and Portfolio Turnover Costs

-When engaging Mercer as discretionary investment manager to implement the Trustees' investment strategy outlined in section 6, the Trustees are concerned that, as appropriate and to the extent applicable, Mercer is incentivised to align its strategy and decisions with the profile and duration of the liabilities of the Scheme, in particular, long-term liabilities.
+When engaging Mercer as discretionary investment manager to implement the Trustee's investment strategy outlined in section 6, the Trustee is concerned that, as appropriate and to the extent applicable, Mercer is incentivised to align its strategy and decisions with the profile and duration of the liabilities of the Scheme, in particular, long-term liabilities.

-As Mercer manages the Scheme's assets by way of investment in Mercer Funds, which are multi-client collective investment schemes, the Trustees accept that they do not have the ability to determine the risk profile and return targets of specific Mercer Funds but the Trustees expect Mercer to manage the assets in a manner that is consistent with the Trustees' overall investment strategy as outlined in section 3.
-The Trustees have taken steps to satisfy themselves that Mercer has the appropriate knowledge and experience to do so and keeps Mercer's performance under ongoing review.
+As Mercer manages the Scheme's assets by way of investment in Mercer Funds, which are multiclient collective investment schemes, the Trustee accepts that they do not have the ability to determine the risk profile and return targets of specific Mercer Funds but the Trustee expects Mercer to manage the assets in a manner that is consistent with the Trustee's overall investment strategy as outlined in section 3.
+The Trustee has taken steps to satisfy themselves that Mercer has the appropriate knowledge and experience to do so and keeps Mercer's performance under ongoing review.

-Should Mercer fail to align its investment strategies and decisions with the Trustees' policies, it is open to the Trustees to disinvest some or all of the assets invested managed by Mercer, to seek to renegotiate commercial terms or to terminate Mercer's appointment.
+Should Mercer fail to align its investment strategies and decisions with the Trustee's policies, it is open to the Trustee to disinvest some or all of the assets invested managed by Mercer, to seek to renegotiate commercial terms or to terminate Mercer's appointment.

-To evaluate performance, the Trustees receive, and consider, investment performance reports produced on a quarterly basis, which presents performance information and commentary in respect of the Scheme's funding level and the Mercer Funds in which the Trustees are invested.
+To evaluate performance, the Trustee receives, and considers, investment performance reports produced on a quarterly basis, which presents performance information and commentary in respect of the Scheme's funding level and the Mercer Funds in which the Trustee is invested.
 Such reports have information covering fund performance for the previous three months, one-year, three years and since inception.
-The Trustees review the absolute performance and relative performance against a portfolio's and underlying investment manager's benchmark (over the relevant time period) on a net of fees basis.
-The Trustees' focus is on the medium to long-term financial and non-financial performance of Mercer and the Mercer Funds.
+The Trustee reviews the absolute performance and relative performance against a portfolio's and underlying investment manager's benchmark (over the relevant time period) on a net of fees basis.
+The Trustee's focus is on the medium to long-term financial and non-financial performance of Mercer and the Mercer Funds.

 Neither Mercer nor MGIE make investment decisions based on their assessment about the performance of an issuer of debt or equity.
 Instead, assessments of the medium to long-term financial and non-financial performance of an issuer are made by the underlying third party asset managers appointed by MGIE to manage assets within the Mercer Funds.
 Those managers are in a position to engage directly with such issuers in order to improve their performance in the medium to long term.
-The Trustees are, however, able to consider Mercer's and MGIE's assessment of how each underlying third party asset manager embeds ESG into their investment process and how the manager's responsible investment philosophy aligns with the Trustees' own responsible investment policy.
+The Trustee is, however, able to consider Mercer's and MGIE's assessment of how each underlying third party asset manager embeds ESG into their investment process and how the manager's responsible investment philosophy aligns with the Trustee's own responsible investment policy.
 This includes the asset managers' policies on voting and engagement.